 The Foundation

-Khomeini rose to fame with his opposition to Iran’s monarchy for surrendering to Britain and the Americas.
+Khomeini rose to fame with his opposition to Iran’s monarchy for surrendering to Britain and the United States.
 His repeated condemnation and calls to end the monarchy first led to his arrest and then exile in 1964.
-Khomeini went to Tukey before settling in Najaf, where he lived until 1978 when Saddam expelled him and forced him to seek refuge in France.
+Khomeini went to Turkey before settling in Najaf, where he lived until 1978, when Saddam expelled him and forced him to seek refuge in France.

 A Few Takers